 In a nutshell, being SOC 2 compliant will both help you sell to the enterprise, and force you to follow a set of strong best practices when it comes to keeping your company’s and customers’ data safe.
 Security is (or at least should be) a major concern for all technology-focused companies today, as we’ve written about in our previous eBook: Blissfully’s Practical Guide to People-First SaaS Security.
 Achieving SOC 2 compliance is a good way to demonstrate that you do indeed have security at heart in all you do as an organization.

-4 Good Reasons to Pursue SOC 2 Compliance
+Four Good Reasons to Pursue SOC 2 Compliance

 It Improves Security

 The formulaic approach necessitated by SOC 2 will improve your overall security.
-This process will simultaneously mitigate potential attacks while building a strong security narrative that will help you win new business by better answering risk questionnaires.
+This process will mitigate potential attacks while building a strong security process that will help you win new business by better answering risk questionnaires.
 Security and compliance should be approached as an ongoing process, rather than a single event, and SOC 2 pushes organizations to build sustainable programs.